-During tornado season, we want to provide timely severe weather safety information that we hope will be carefully reviewed by everyone.
+During tornado season, we want to provide timely severe weather safety information that we hope will be carefully reviewed by everyone on the ECU campus.
 We cannot overstate the importance of knowing how to respond to a tornado or other severe weather.

 A Tornado is destructive when it descends to earth, where its path may vary from 50 yards to one mile in width.
 Wind speed inside a tornado can reach up to 300 mph.
 Its forward speed will average 25 to 40 miles per hour.
 The following instructions for different areas and situations should be studied: